 5) Review your own work history.

 Think of about eight to 10 of your personal achievements you’d like to discuss.
 Prioritize this list of character traits and accomplishments on a piece of paper so you can weave them into your answers.

 The Types of Questions You Could Be Asked in a Nursing Interview

-We asked Seun Ross, DNP, MSN, CRNP-F, NP-C, NEA-BC, and director of Nursing Practice and Work Environment for the American Nurses Association, for input about the types of questions nurses typically encounter on job interviews.
+We asked Seun Ross, DNP, MSN, CRNP-F, NP-C, NEA-BC, director of Nursing Practice and Work Environment for the American Nurses Association, to give his input on the types of questions nurses typically encounter on job interviews.
 These questions will help prepare you for any job interview.